 - Enter the password that was chosen while encrypting the file.
-You can select the option of not deleting the files after decryption by checking the Do not delete the file after decrypting box.
-The default setting is of deleting the files after decryption in EncryptOncClick.
+You can select the option of not deleting the files after decryption by checking the Do not delete the file after decrypting the box.
+The default setting is to delete the files after decryption in EncryptOncClick.
 By checking this box, you will enable that, and you can keep the file saved after decrypting

 - Click OK and start decrypting the files

 - You can also easily decrypt the file by double-clicking on it in Windows File Explorer and entering the password.